There are 313 names matching your criteria.

 "heath" and weye

-Means literally "the hill".
-Used by families residing on hilltops.
+Means "hill" in Norwegian, used by families residing on hilltops.

 From the German word haus